 Each application has a number of favorite Java collections it uses for processing their main jobs.
 At some point in time, these collections have their elements dispersed throughout the heap.
 Therefore, in order to group them together, objects of those types should be identified using a fast mechanism.
 As stated in the beginning of this section, the collections that this work handles differently are the java.util.HashMap and java.util.Hashtable packages.
 As such, in Algorithm 1 it is shown the retrieval of Klass information for these type of objects.
 It must be run only once for each object and the value returned kept in a data structure depending on the query-mechanism used.
-Objects identified as non-critical should be identified using the package that implements them.
+Objects identified as non-critical should be identified as "other", i. e., an ordinary object, while objects of the relevant types should be identified using the package that implements them.
 For saving the type information, a naïve approach would be to use the unused bits of the object's header mark word.
-However, the restrictions are high, such as very limited choice, added difficulty and, in some cases, it would not work, e. g., if it was implemented over CMS.
+However, the restrictions are high, such as very limited choice, added difficulty and, in some cases, it would not work, e. g., if it was implemented over CMS2.
 This work implements two methods of type addressing: a new header word and hashing of the klass pointer.

-&lt;sup>2http://hg.openjdk.java.net/jdk8u/jdk8u60/hotspot/file/621a3638fd8c/src/share/vm/oops/markOop.hpp
+2http://hg.openjdk.java.net/jdk8u/jdk8u60/hotspot/file/621a3638fd8c/src/share/vm/oops/markOop.hpp

 Algorithm 1 Klass information retrieval

+'''

-1: for $k = 0$ to super_klass_depth do
+1: for k = 0 to super_klass_depth do

-2: if $k == super - limit$ then
+if k == super - limit then

-3: return region_other
+return region_other

+3:

+4:

-4: else if substring (super_depth (k) $\rightarrow$ name (), "java/util/HashMap") then
+else if substring (super_depth (k) \rightarrow name (), "java/util/HashMap") then

+5:

-5: return region_hashmap
+return region_hashmap

-6: else if substring (super_depth (k) $\rightarrow$ name (), "java/util/Hashtable") then
+else if substring (super_depth (k) \rightarrow name (), "java/util/Hashtable") then

+6:

-7: return region_hashtable
+return region_hashtable

+7:

-8: end if
+end if

+8:

 9: end for

 10: return region_other {Default to the other region}

+'''

 Header region mark.
 An added word gives greater flexibility for object type addressing.
-On a 64-bit VM (the standard to run Big-Data applications), it allows up to 2 different types, which is more than sufficient.
+On a 64-bit VM (the standard to run Big-Data applications), it allows up to 2^{64} different types, which is more than sufficient.
 The lookup can be made by masking the bits or direct comparison of the BDA-region identifiers.
 It is faster when masking the bits because it reduces the overhead of numerous comparisons, which is something to avoid in a Stop-the-World collector.
 Although this reduces the number of addressable types to the architecture's address width, the amount of managed types is still considerably large.
 Figure 3.11 shows that this methodology has a larger footprint on the memory and during promotion or compaction (more words to process).
 However, the information about the object is always precise.